Andy Sweet: Restoring lost photos

 For years the family was too distraught to deal with the issue of how to preserve the thousands of negatives and color prints that Sweet left behind.
 In 1986 Sweet's parents had those negatives stored in a professional warehouse only to find out ten years later that the only five existing boxes of negatives were lost.
 Devastated that the storage company was only willing to compensate them $5.00 for their son's life work, the Sweets took the company to court.
 The settlement money was later used to preserve his existing work.
 Meanwhile, in 1991 the book Miami Beach was finally published with the work the two photographers originally started in 1977.
 It included a foreword by Isaac Bashevis Singer.

-It was not until 2006 when thirty boxes with contact sheets of Sweet's work were accidentally discovered in a family storage unit by Andy's sister Ellen Sweet Moss's partner and photographer, Stan Hughes.
-Since the discovery, Stan Hughes has been restoring hundreds of these prints.
+In 2006 thirty boxes with contact sheets of Sweet's work were accidentally discovered in a family storage unit by Stan Hughes, the partner of Andy's sister Ellen Sweet Moss.
+Since the discovery, Hughes has been restoring hundreds of these prints.
 The family created the Andy Sweet Photo Legacy, a 501(c)3 charitable foundation, with funds gained from the storage facility that lost Sweet's negatives.
 The Andy Sweet Photo Legacy Foundation was created to support, promote, and educate the public about the work Sweet created.

 Recognition

 Sweet's work was appreciated by other documentary photographers.
-"When nationally famed photographer Mary Ellen Mark came to town, she asked the young Sweet to show her around town.
+When photographer Mary Ellen Mark "came to town, she asked the young Sweet to show her around town.
 She fell for his style, praising his "strong, humorous, and beautiful images."
 She'd later write that his body of work was "unprecedented for someone so young...He definitely would have gone on to make many more wonderful images and to become a real photographic force."

 The Miami Beach Commission voted on Wednesday, December 14, 2016, to have a plaque erected in the Art Deco District in honor of Sweet.